loafey/master-thesis/Notes/AsmSpec.typ

 without a special case, which would not be possible with a normal stack.

 #align(center)[= Calling Convention]
-The language has at this point not stable ABI, nor does it promise that it will have one in the future.
+As stated before the language does not have a stable ABI, nor does it promise that it will have one in the future.
 This is to allow innovation and redesign if need be.
 A small shim is added when calling functions using the C ABI @wiki:X86_calling_conventions_cdecl, as to allow for FFI.
+See @cCalls for more details about this.

 #align(center)[== About registers]